jheanlee/Aqueduct/README.md

 You can directly download [precompiled binaries](#precompiled-binaries) for your platform, or [build from source](#build-from-source).

-**Note: This software is not designed to, and will not, work on Windows (even you build it from source)**
+**Note: This software is not designed to, and will not, run on Windows.
+However, you can still tunnel services on the Windows machines via a Unix/Unix-like machine.**

 ### Precompiled Binaries